Mixture of Link Predictors on Graphs: Datasets and Experimental Settings

 \subsection{Experimental Settings}

 .
 We use the binary cross entropy loss to train each model.
 The loss is optimized using the Adam optimizer~\cite{kingma2014adam}.
 At first, we train all of the expert models by using the hyperparameters suggested in this repository~\footnote{https://github.com/Juanhui28/HeaRT/tree/master}.
 We then do the inference to obtain the prediction score for each link.
 Secondly, in order to train \framework{}, we split the original validation dataset into a new training set and validation set.
 Thirdly, we train the gating model until it converges and choose the model weights associated with the best validation performance.
 The rationale for utilizing a portion of the validation set to train the gating model is as follows: Given that each expert model is finely tuned on the training data, there exists a significant disparity between the prediction scores for positive and negative edges within this dataset.
 Should the original training set be employed to train our gating model, the outcome would be skewed—regardless of the gating model's outputs, predicted scores for positive pairs would invariably remain substantially higher than those for negative pairs.
 Therefore, to train the gating model effectively, we repurpose the original validation set as our training data, dividing it into new training and validation subsets.
 Unlike baseline models, which are trained exclusively on the original training set, our method benefits from incorporating a very small validation set compared to the training set into the training process for the gating model, yielding notable performance improvements.
 Despite this modification, the comparison remains relatively fair.
 The original validation set is relatively small, so using a portion of it for training does not significantly alter the amount of data available.
 Thus, the baseline models remain essentially equivalent, even with this adjustment.
 Moreover, it is common for validation set is to be used for the search of model architectures in neural architecture search.
-In the training of Cora and Citeseer, the original validation sets for these datasets comprise a mere 263 and 227 edges, respectively.
-Concurrently, the node feature sizes stand at 1433 and 3703.
-Training a model to effectively manage such high-dimensional features with such sparse edge counts proves challenging.
-Consequently, we adopt a strategic approach, employing only structural heuristic features as inputs into the gating model.
 We train both experts and gating models on NVIDIA RTX A6000 GPU with 48GB memory.